-Coastal environment area - Division 3 - Clause 13
+- Coastal environment area Division 3 Clause 13 - Coastal use area Division 4 Clause 14

-As relevant to these affectations, the provisions of the SEPP within clause 13 are addressed in the table below.
-In summary, the proposal is assessed as being consistent with the provisions of the SEPP.
+As relevant to these affectations, the aims of the SEPP within clauses 13 and 14 addressed below.
+In summary, the proposal is assessed as being consistent with the aims and objectives of the SEPP.